steconcas15/PROJECT_CPSA_2026/README.md

 **Sudden drop — tag `2`** (highest priority)

 Analyses the last 0.40 s of history (40 samples at 100 Hz).
-Fires when all four conditions are met simultaneously: current deviation > 10°, current angular velocity > 10 dps, peak angular velocity in the window > 10 dps, total excursion of the deviation in the window > 10°.
-The initial two conditions provide an instantaneous assessment, whereas the subsequent two introduce a temporal analysis dimension.
+Fires when the two conditions are met simultaneously: peak angular velocity in the window > 10 dps, total excursion of the deviation in the window > 10°, introducing a temporal analysis dimension.

 **Slow drift — tag `1`**